 In summer 2020, I decided to give back to the VRC community by contributing code to OkapiLib, a library used by hundreds of VEX teams for advanced functions such as motion profiling, PID control, and asynchronous movement.
 Notably, the 2019 World Skills Champions used OkapiLib for path generation in their Programming Skills routine.
 The library has almost ten thousand downloads on GitHub.

-My pull request added support for trigonometry, rounding, exponentiation, and other math functions to OkapiLib’s units API.
+My pull request added support for trigonometry, rounding, exponentiation, and other math functions to OkapiLib's units API.
 Code that uses this API is checked at compile-time for common units errors, eliminating most mistakes caused when a programmer enters a formula incorrectly.
-My addition of math functions allows users to write formulas that use more than just the simple four functions (add, subtract, multiply, divide) without sacrificing this compile-time units checking.
+My addition of math functions allows users to write formulas that use more than the basic four functions (add, subtract, multiply, divide) without sacrificing this compile-time units checking.